MaxDevv/Curing-Cancer/README.md

 - PRAW for Reddit API access
 - Google's Gemini AI for natural language processing
 - JSON for data storage and manipulation
+- VertexAI tokenization for token counting
+- Regular expressions for text cleaning

 The symptom extraction process involves:
 1. Formatting posts and comments into a structured format
-2. Chunking data to fit within AI context windows
+2. Chunking data to fit within AI context windows (targeting ~6144 tokens per chunk)
 3. Processing through Gemini AI with a specialized prompt
 4. Storing extracted symptoms in a structured JSON format
+5. Combining processed chunks into a comprehensive dataset

 ## Project Goals